The SmashReport is a monthly newsletter for FMCG and CPG brands, helping them stand out in the competitive retail marketplace.

 A consumer product can live in multiple retail establishments and positions within each retail environment.
 Establishing your desired retail position while accepting the reality of your category is a necessary step before pushing forward with your branding and design strategy.

 Who is your ideal shopper and where do they shop?
 Going in order from consumer to retailer is the right path to determining how your product will perform.
-Here are a few questions to ask before designing your packaging for a specific category.
+Before designing retail packaging for a specific category, here are a few questions to ask.

 Food Packaging Design